The Best Chair in the House

 800

-This term describes an economy where large business and high-income earners experience vastly diverging outcomes compared to small businesses and service workers, visually resembling a specific letter of the alphabet.
+The name of the type of economy where large businesses and high-income earners experience vastly diverging outcomes compared to small businesses and service workers, visually resembling a specific letter of the alphabet.

 800

-This independent board sets the financial accounting and reporting standards for state and local governments.
+The independent board that sets the financial accounting and reporting standards for state and local governments.

 What is the GASB (Governmental Accounting Standards Board)?